Yamasee/skypath-web-sdk-demo/README.md

 # Link the local SDK to your project
 npm link skypath-sdk
 ```

+Use `npm link` inside the `dist` folder to create a symbolic link to the SDK.

 This will use your local version of the SkyPath SDK for development purposes.
 Make sure the you do this after installing the dependencies.